 Why we give free reusable pads with every comic book

 Period education for young girls will not solve all of the world’s period-related problems.
 It will not, for example, address issues such as a lack of access to sanitary products due to financial challenges, and that is why we give free reusable sanitary pads to young schoolgirls as we educate them about periods.

 Nevertheless, period education is critical for ensuring that no young girl has to live in fear of dying on her first period, as period education is a key to nurturing confident girls.

 Why we made it a series and not a single comic book

-Also, the average length of a comic book is around 25 pages, this is true for even established comic publishers like Marvel.
+Also, the average length of a comic book is around 25 pages, which is the same for even established comic publishers like Marvel.
 Though Girls Only is 30 pages long, it is just 23 pages of comic experience.